radaisystems/.github/.github/pull_request_template.md

 ## Requirements
 <!-- Requirement reminders for submitting a PR.
 All of these boxes should be checked after submitter has confirmed them. -->
 * [ ] A Linear ticket included in the PR title
-* [ ] Tests added or updated to cover the included code changes
+* [ ] Tests added, updated, or confirmed to cover the included code changes